tgirod/noize/README.md

 # TODO

-- [ ] change code to pass around pointers
+- [x] change code to pass around pointers
+  - maybe blocks should be heap allocated
+- [x] constructors should take !Block parameters and bubble up errors
 - [ ] wavetable
   - initialize with a size and a generator function
   - generator function fills array from 0 to 1
   - interpolation function
-- [ ] constructors should take !Block parameters and bubble up errors